-Burnouts, powerslides, closed roads, racetracks — that's what people think the Edmunds.com test crew does all day, right?
+Burnouts, powerslides, closed roads, racetracks — that's what people think the Edmunds test crew does all day, right?

-The numbers are utterly familiar.
-Anyone who has spent any amount of time reading car reviews will recognize them: acceleration time from zero to 60 mph; quarter-mile elapsed time and trap speed; braking distance from 60 mph to a dead stop; lateral acceleration around a skid pad; and speed through a slalom course.
+The numbers are familiar to anyone who has spent any amount of time reading car reviews.
+Acceleration time from zero to 60 mph; quarter-mile acceleration (elapsed time and speed); emergency braking distance from 60 mph to a dead stop; lateral acceleration, or "grippiness," around a skid pad.

-Yet the process of developing data is a no-nonsense business.
-We do it as well as we can, and we don't skip over the hard parts, either.
-Getting trustworthy numbers requires slavish devotion to standardized procedures, accurate measurement equipment, controlled conditions, dedicated testing locations and skilled drivers with a knowledgeable and consistent approach.
+Yet producing a trustworthy set of numbers for a test vehicle is anything but simple.
+That's why we take our time to get it right, and we don't skip over the hard parts, either.
+It requires an unrelenting insistence on standardized procedures, accurate measurement equipment, controlled conditions, dedicated testing locations and highly skilled drivers with a knowledgeable and consistent approach.